Conservative radio host and vaccine critic dies of covid-19 complications

 Farrel previously was scathing in his criticism of the vaccine as well as America’s top infectious-disease expert, Anthony S. Fauci, calling him a “power tripping lying freak” in a Facebook post last month.

-Farrel is among a number of Americans who put off getting vaccinated against the virus despite — only to apparently later have a change of heart once hospitalized with the disease.
+Farrel is among a number of Americans who put off getting vaccinated against the virus — only to apparently later have a change of heart once hospitalized with the disease.

 Some have also implored the unvaccinated not to make the same mistakes they did, in some cases, just days before they died.

-In Tennessee, another conservative talk radio host Phil Valentine who publicly espoused his skepticism toward vaccines is still alive but was hospitalized after falling critically ill with the virus, his brother said earlier this month, urging Valentine’s fans to get vaccinated.
+In Tennessee, another conservative talk radio host, Phil Valentine, who publicly espoused his skepticism toward vaccines, is still alive but was hospitalized after falling critically ill with the virus, his brother said in late July, urging Valentine’s fans to get vaccinated.

 “Phil would like for his listeners to know that while he has never been an ‘anti-vaxer’ he regrets not being more vehemently ‘Pro-Vaccine’ and looks forward to being able to more vigorously advocate that position as soon as he is back on the air, which we all hope will be soon,” Mark Valentine wrote on Facebook separately last month.

-Florida is currently the epicenter of a summer coronavirus spike fueled by the highly transmissible delta variant, reporting a fifth of all new U.S. infections and current hospitalizations.
+Florida is the epicenter of a summer coronavirus spike fueled by the highly transmissible delta variant, reporting a fifth of all new U.S. infections and current hospitalizations.

 On Friday, the state reported 22,783 new cases of the virus and 199 deaths.
 In the past week new daily reported cases rose 22 percent and new daily reported deaths rose 69 percent, with just under half of Florida’s population fully vaccinated, according to a Washington Post tracker on Monday.